-RPT Relationship Nature Value (in Millions) The Company and its subsidiaries (GSMI Seller-Buyer Revenue from Related Parties ("RP") Php 8,246 Group) in the normal course of business, has significant transactions with related parties pertaining to purchases of containers, bottles Purchases from RP Amounts owed by RP Amounts owed to RP Php264,803 Php4,905 Php40,031
+RPT Relationship Nature Value (in Millions)

+The Company and its Seller-Buyer Revenue from Related Php 8,246

+subsidiaries (GSMI Parties ("RP")

+Group) in the normal Buyer-Seller Purchases from RP Php264,803

+course of business, has Creditor-Debtor Amounts owed by RP Php4,905

+significant transactions Debtor-Creditor Amounts owed to RP Php40,031

+with related parties

+pertaining to purchases

+of containers, bottles

+and other packaging

+materials and sale of

+liquor and by-products.

+The sales to and

+purchases from related

+parties are made at

+market prices.